Support Us Button Widget

 Listen to some of the hottest names in the modern music industry at this multi-day festival at the Historic Crew Stadium.
 Past iterations have included Migos, Odesza, and ZEDD.

 Whether you’re looking for golden era country stars, or trending talent, Buckeye Country Superfest has you covered.
-The 2024 lineup includes Zach Bryan, Billy Strings, and Charley Crockett.
+The 2025 lineup includes Jelly Roll, Kane Brown, and Megan Moroney.

 Formerly known as “Rock on the Range,” this show still maintains its historic roots of loud and heavy rock music.
 This also takes place inside Historic Crew Stadium, and bands that have performed here range from TOOL to Metallica.

 No need to be scared here — this show offers some of the best EDM artists in the industry at KEMBA Live!
-This year’s set list includes Deadmau5 + Loud Luxury.
+Last year’s set list included Shaquille O’Neal as DJ Diesel.

 Check out these brunch restaurants, cafes, and diners in Columbus, serving a variety of egg dishes, mimosas, bloody marys, and more.